altwalker/altwalker/docs/api.rst

 .. currentmodule:: altwalker.planner

-The role of a ``Planner`` is to determin the next step to be executed by the ``Executor``.
+The role of a ``Planner`` is to determine the next step to be executed by the ``Executor``.

 There are two Planners:

-    * :class:`OnlinePlanner`
+    * :class:`OnlinePlanner`:

         Uses GraphWalker online mode to generate the test path.

         This method allows the test code to directly interact with GraphWalker and modify the model data.
-A dictionary with model data will be passed as a the first argument to any method/function form the test code by :class:`altwalker.walker.Walker` class.
+A dictionary with model data will be passed as a the first argument to any method/function form the test code by :class:`~altwalker.walker.Walker` class.

-    * :class:`OfflinePlanner`
+    * :class:`OfflinePlanner`:

-        Uses a already generated sequence of steps to generate the test path.
+        Uses a sequence of steps to generate the test path.

-        The sequense of path can be generated using the :func:`altwalker.graphwalker.offline` function.
+        The sequense of path can be generated using the :func:`~altwalker.graphwalker.offline` function.

 .. autoclass:: OnlinePlanner
     :members:

-    .. automethod:: __init__

     .. automethod:: get_next